-- (i) direct personnel costs; (category A) - (ii) direct travel and subsistence costs (category B); - (iii) direct costs of subcontracting (category C); - (iv) other direct costs (category D); - (v) indirect costs (category E). - 'Direct costs' (categories A, B, C and D above) are specific costs directly linked to the performance of the action.
+- (i) direct personnel costs (category A);

+- (ii) direct travel and subsistence costs (category B);

+- (iii) direct costs of subcontracting (category C);

+- (iv) other direct costs (category D);

+- (v) indirect costs (category E).

+'Direct costs' (categories A, B, C and D above) are specific costs directly linked to the performance of the action.

-The beneficiaries must be able to show (with records and supporting evidence) the link to the action.
+The applicant must be able to show (with records and supporting evidence) the link of the costs to the action.